 If all exhibitors registered for the fair in Paris are allowed to exhibit books at no additional charge, ALL ILAB BOOKSELLERS are invited to register and exhibit from 3 to 18 items in this e-Grand Palais Ephémère.
 "This is an exceptional and unique opportunity for all of the League's booksellers to enjoy the benefits of the first ILAB fair in over a year.
 For the exhibitors, it is an additional visibility to show books to even more public than the one who will be in the halls of the Grand Palais".

-Every book lover not able to visit the Paris fair will be able to find a wide selection of books online this year.
+And finally, every booklover not able to visit the Paris fair will be able to find a wide selection of books online this year.

 The in-person Paris Rare Book Fair sold out weeks ago which proves that collectors and the trade are keen to meet again.
 And why not combine physical fairs with virtual elements?